 Fiona has worked within women’s support services for 15 years in the UK and further afield.

-In 2018 became the founding CEO at Project MAMA, a Bristol-based charity which supports expectant and new migrant mothers in the UK who experience additional challenges on their path to motherhood.
-She completed a masters degree in Gender Studies at the School of Oriental and African Studies (SOAS) in 2013, and comes from a background of supporting survivors through grassroots movements and solidarity projects.
+In 2018 became the founding CEO at Project MAMA, a Bristol-based charity that supports expectant and new migrant mothers in the UK who experience additional challenges on their path to motherhood.
+She completed a masters degree in Gender Studies at the School of Oriental and African Studies (SOAS) in 2013 and comes from a background of supporting survivors through grassroots movements and solidarity projects.